clnsmth/geoenv/docs/source/dev/design.rst

 Project Design
 ==============

 Welcome to the design guide for `geoenv`!
-This page provides an in-depth overview of the architecture, components, and principles that shape the project.
+This page provides an overview of the architecture, components, and principles that shape the project.
 Our goal is to make `geoenv` intuitive to understand and easy to contribute to.

 Have suggestions or questions?
 Open a `GitHub issue <https://github.com/clnsmth/geoenv/issues>`_ —we'd love your feedback!